afa5e/Million-Dollar-Hot-Seat/README.md

 June 20th|Updated question answer in readme file.
 June 21st|Added various functions to the gantt chart to display elapsed time for parts 1 and 2.
 June 22nd|Added logic that starts to split raw questions.txt into an array.
-June 23rd|Added funding pages to the repo in a futile attempt to procure funds to contine.
+June 23rd|Added funding pages to the repo in a futile attempt to procure funds to continue.
 June 24th|Changed license to a single paged WTFYW from GNU aGPL v3.0.
 June 24th|Tried to fix GFM rendering of the sponsorship links, gave up and used HTML tags instead.
 June 25th|Github convinced me to add a code of conduct.